GRISERA/grisera-framework/grisera_api/docs/time_series/resample_nearest_transformation.md

 - this transformation allows to transform only one time series at the same time
 - output time series type is always `Timestamp`
-- if two signal values have the same difference, earlier is used
+- if two Signal_Values have the same difference, earlier is used

 ## Examples